Share

 - Mayo Foundation for Medical Education and Research.
 (2023b, April 14).
 Gonorrhea.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/gonorrhea/symptoms-causes/syc-20351774

-- Gonorrhea - CDC Fact Sheet.
+- Gonorrhea - CDC fact sheet.
 Centers for Disease Control and Prevention. https://www.cdc.gov/std/gonorrhea/stdfact-gonorrhea.htm.
-Accessed October 24, 2023.
+Accessed June 1, 2026.

 - Mayo Foundation for Medical Education and Research.
 (2023d, April 25).
 Vaginal discharge causes.
 Mayo Clinic. https://www.mayoclinic.org/symptoms/vaginal-discharge/basics/causes/sym-20050825